Churumuri (bhelpuri) recipe.

 - 1 medium carrot peeled and grated

-- 2 tbsp raw mango finely chopped
+- 2 tablespoon raw mango finely chopped

-- 2 tbsp coconut slices, chopped
+- 2 tablespoon coconut slices, chopped

 - 1 small cucumber peeled and finely chopped